Should I Watch..? 'Airplane!'

 - The two announcers heard at the airport arguing about the red and white zones were the actual people who recorded the real-life announcements at Los Angeles International Airport.
 They were also married in real life.

-- Although based on the film Zero Hour!, the film was designed to spoof Airport 1975 (4) which had a stewardess being forced to fly after the two pilots become incapacitated, a girl on board in need of a kidney transplant and even a singing nun - all of which feature in the movie.
+- Although based on the film Zero Hour!, the film was designed to spoof Airport 1975 which had a stewardess being forced to fly after the two pilots become incapacitated, a girl on board in need of a kidney transplant and even a singing nun - all of which feature in this movie.

 What's not to like?